 East Lansing, Michigan, USA 48824

-- Graduate Record Examination (GRE) aptitude scores are required for all International Applicants and for all other applicants with an undergraduate degree from an international school.The GRE is recommended for all other applicants.
+- Graduate Record Examination (GRE) aptitude scores are required for all applicants.
 GRE test scores must be provided to us directly by the Educational Testing Service.

 - TOEFL Scores are required for all international applicants.
 Applicants are strongly urged to take the internet-based tests, not the paper-based test.
 TOEFL test scores must be provided to us directly by the Educational Testing Service.
 We will not consider copies of TOEFL scores for any reason.
-International applicants that have graduated from a US University, please check here to ascertain if TOEFL is required.
+International applicants that have graduated from a US University, please click here to ascertain if TOEFL is required.
 If you are a citizen and live in one of the countries on this list (click here), you will not need a TOEFL exam as long as the language of instruction is in English.
 We will also honor IELTS test scores that are sent to us by the testing agency.

 - An Academic Statement and a Personal Statement are required.
 Please click on the appropriate statement and follow the guidelines below when completing your statements:

 - Students should have a four-year bachelor's degree in Electrical Engineering or a closely related field.